Fan Pan Tae: Controversy

 Fan Pan Tae, while popular, is repeatedly questioned about its accuracy.
-Internet webboard posters, such as in Pantip.com, has proven that the show was giving wrong answers in many occasions.
-A more serious allegation claims that the show is giving unfairly advantages to famous contestants, especially those in the show business, over ordinary people who contest in the same topic (anyone can apply to play the game, regardless of their notability.)
-Another Workpoint's show, Tod Sa Gun Game, is also criticized of fraudulent.
+Internet webboard posters, such as in Pantip.com, have proven that the show was giving wrong answers on many occasions.
+A more serious allegation claims that the show is giving unfair advantages to famous contestants, especially those in the show business, over ordinary people who contest in the same topic (anyone can apply to play the game, regardless of their notability.)
+Another Workpoint's show, Tod Sa Gun Game, is also criticized for being fraudulent.

 However, all of these errors were corrected, and questions that were given wrong answers never aired on TV.
-Instead, they were scrapped and played another round, with different questions.
+Instead, they were scrapped and another round was played, with different questions.